Getting an Interview

 What are the parameters in Optimize table?
 How do you use those parameters?
 Answer Question

-I applied online and the process took 4 days – interviewed at YuMe.
+I applied online.
+The process took 4 days – interviewed at YuMe (Redwood City, CA).

 Recruiter - explain duties/responsibilities, pay, etc